5G and robot technology: Here are three things that are now becoming possible

 It is more reliable, intelligent, and also faster.

 From the beginning of September 2020, Danes no longer have to "settle" with the 4G network technology which most of us have on our mobiles right now.
 The fifth generation has come to Denmark.
 5G wireless communication technology will replace the 4G network in the future, and this will mean far greater stability and 100 times higher speed.

 But 5G is about much more than just Danish text messages coming out faster.
 It will have a very significant effect on the available solutions within robot technology.

-Rune Hahn Kristensen, senior consultant at the Danish Technological Institute (DTI), gives three examples of what 5G opens in relation to robot technology.
+The Danish Technological Institute (DTI) gives three examples of what 5G opens in relation to robot technology.

 On many production floors, manual trucks are being replaced by small robots that find their own way.
 But indoors does not get the stable GPS signal that you have outside, which can be challenging.
 It can be difficult for the robots to know their position when thick concrete walls remove the GPS signal.

 But 5G opens that possibility.